yugabyte/yugabyte-db/docs/content/architecture/transactions/distributed-txns.md

 in the PostgreSQL context (which is the 3rd API that YugaByte DB intends to support).
 This section provides some common concepts and notions used in YugaByte's approach to implementing distributed transactions.
-Once you are familiar with these concepts, please see the [Core Functions / IO Path with Distributed Transactions](/architecture/core-functions/transactional-io-path/) section for a walk-through of a distributed transaction lifecycle.
+Once you are familiar with these concepts, please see the [Core Functions / IO Path with Distributed Transactions](/architecture/transactions/transactional-io-path/) section for a walk-through of a distributed transaction lifecycle.

 ## Provisional records

-Just as YugaByte DB stores values writen by single-shard ACID transactions into [DocDB](/architecture/concepts/persistence/), it needs to store uncommitted values written by distributed transactions in a similar persistent data structure.
+Just as YugaByte DB stores values written by single-shard ACID transactions into [DocDB](/architecture/concepts/persistence/), it needs to store uncommitted values written by distributed transactions in a similar persistent data structure.
 However, we cannot just write them to DocDB as regular values, because they would then become visible at different times to clients